sahar979/MedDevices/README.md

 ## Enhancement

 Further improvement can be done to:
-- Add more devices and more information about the device
+- Add some function to the package to make the EDA easy.
 - Add quantity in commerce variable and formalize it (numeric, same matrices)
 - Use local data from Saudi Food and Drug Authority (SFDA)